mwermelinger/m269-library/README.md

 ## Development

-This library was developed with Anaconda3 4.4.0 (Python 3.6) on Mac OS X.
+This library was developed on Mac OS X with Python 3.6 (Anaconda distribution).
 It should work on other platforms and with earlier Python versions, but they weren't tested.